jeremiahluy/jeremiahluy.github.io/_writeups/HTB-Late.md

 {% raw %}
 In Flask, the `render_template` function allows us to evaluate expressions using the `{{ ... }}` syntax.
 For example, mathematical expressions such as `{{7*7}}` would be evaluated and would result in an output of `49`.
 We can use this technique to execute code using the Flask engine.

-We can create and image that simply says: `{{7*7}}`, and just as we thought, it gave us the following response, confirming the Server-Site Template Injection:
+We can create and image that simply says: `{{7*7}}`, and just as we thought, it gave us the following response, confirming the Server-Side Template Injection:

 ``` html
 <p>49